samuelylim/data-combiner/README.md

 ### APIs JSON

-Each JSON file in ``/apis`` contains information about how to call the specific API, as well as how to interpret the APIs responses:
+Each JSON file in ``/apis`` contains information about how to call the specific API, as well as how to interpret the APIs responses.
+Supports both JSON APIs and HTML table scraping.

+#### JSON API Example
 ```json
 {
   "endpoint": "https://api.example.com/data", # REQUIRED: The full endpoint of the API (including query parameters)